NYPL/engineering-general/standards/production-readiness.md

 Before launching a new service or application to production, it SHOULD be reviewed by the team to ensure production readiness and adherence with engineering standards.

+Not all categories may be applicable for certain services or applications (e.g. Accessibility for a back-end service).

 A pre-launch checklist SHOULD be completed and can be completed in a pre-launch team meeting:

 ![Production Readiness Whiteboard](../images/production-readiness.jpg)